 The honey in the water will make a protective coat on your vocal cords and the extra vitamin C from the lemons will help your voice to sound a lot clearer than before.

 Wild white moss tea

-If you are a fan of teas you ill find this one especially useful for your singers, while this does not make a protective coat on your vocal cords it has other health benefits which come with it when ingested, it is especially beneficial for your throat and lungs.
+If you are a fan of teas you will find this one especially useful for your singers, while this does not make a protective coat on your vocal cords it has other health benefits that come with it when ingested, it is especially beneficial for your throat and lungs.
 Do note that wild white moss tea comes from the Himalayan region and keep an eye on the region where it is produced as there are a lot of teas claiming to have wild white moss in them when they actually don’t.

 Aloe Vera drink

-Aloe Vera has a lot of health benefits, it is extremely good for your stomach, lungs and for your throat.
+Aloe Vera has a lot of health benefits, it is extremely good for your stomach, lungs, and for your throat.
 If you wake up one day with a sore throat and drink an Aloe Vera drink and you will find that within minutes your voice is a lot clearer and your sore throat is no longer hurting.
-My personal recommendation is to get the ones which have chunks of Aloe Vera in them, usually, these ones are thicker than water but that is normal.
+My personal recommendation is to get the ones that have chunks of Aloe Vera in them, usually, these ones are thicker than water but that is normal.

 Most shops sell these directly from the fridge, while it will maintain all of its benefits even if it is cold, but if you are a singer my recommendation is to drink it when it has room temperature.

 Licorice root tea